Manish263/Magic-Notes/README.md

 # Magic Notes
-Here you can write your daily notes.
+Here you can write your daily notes and tasks.